 How to carve leather

-Before starting to jump into a project, get comfortable on how to carve leather.
+Before starting to jump into a project, get comfortable with how to carve leather.
 Use scrap pieces and make a bunch of wavy and sharp cuts to get more familiar with your blade.

 Once you get a bit more comfortable with your tools you can start working on a project.